-1. Scripture Only: The Holy Bible, the only infallible rule of faith and practice, is all sufficient in matters of the Faith once delivered to the Saints.
+1. Scripture Only: The Holy Scripture, the only infallible rule of faith and practice, is all sufficient in matters of the Faith once delivered unto the Saints.
 It is it's own Interpreter.
-The Holy Bible was written by the Inspiration of God, and is the only verbal revelation given to man.
-It is the supreme sole authority, and can not be superseded, or outdated.
-As a translation, it has the full authority of the original, on and for which It stands..
-The Holy Bible is divinely preserved.
+Holy men of God wrote the Words of Scripture by the Inspiration of God, and It is the only verbal revelation given to man.
+It is the supreme sole authority in the Church, and can not be superseded, or outdated.
+As a translation, the Authorized Version (KJV), has the full authority of the original, in as it stands on the Original.
+His Word is divinely preserved.
 It has sixty six books, containing 31,101 verses, no more, no less.

 2.Grace Only: Salvation is by grace, alone, being given as unconditional favor, and not based on merit, present, or foreseen,.It is not by any action, work of righteousness, or charity on our part (including any and all rituals, or sacraments), nor family line, or race.
 It is solely by the free gift of God, given for reasons only found in God, Himself, by His free choice.
 The Wind bloweth where it listeth.

 3.Christ, Only: Jesus Christ, the divine second member of the Holy Trinity, alone is King of Kings, and Lord of Lords.
 He is the Sole Head of the Church, both in Heaven and on Earth, and will not be usurped.
 The Savior, being the only way, the truth and the life, no one comes to the Father, except through Him.
 He alone, is the Lord of Salvation, being the Author and Finisher of our Faith.
 It is in Christ, alone, and His Work of shedding His blood on the cross, that Justice is satisfied.
 It is He Who saves us, and not we ourselves.
 He mediates for and keeps His Sheep, and loses none.